Wait! Wait! I don’ wanna go “back”!

 It’s about building back better, too, from a climate crisis perspective, and that means using existing and emerging technologies to limit humans’ negative impacts on the planet.

 Why should I drive my gasoline-burning vehicle to meet a client, even if they are only across town?
-It adds greenhouse gasses to the atmosphere, which in turn worsens climate change.
+It adds heat-trapping greenhouse gasses to the atmosphere, which in turn worsens climate change.
 Multiply that by millions of people who would otherwise get into some sort of fossil-fuel-burning transportation to conduct face-to-face business; clicking “join the meeting” from our offices makes a heck of a lot more sense.

 Don’t get me wrong – I believe face-to-face meetings are necessary to establishing trust and maintaining relationships.
 I just don’t believe every interaction needs to be in person.
 Once or twice a year can suffice.